Top 5 Portugal destinations... to visit in 2018

 Alfama District, Lisbon

-Only 30 minutes’ drive from Lisbon, or a short train ride, Unesco-protected Sintra is ideal as a day trip.
-Set in the foothills of the Sintra mountains within the Sintra-Cascais Natural Park, which incorporates both lush forests and a dramatic coastline, the town is famous for its colourful and elaborate 19th-century villas and palaces.
-Using elements of gothic, Egyptian and Renaissance styles, Sintra became the first centre of European Romantic architecture.
+A perfect day trip from Lisbon is the town of Sintra, just 30 minutes’ drive or a short train ride.
+Further inland, the town is set in the foothills of the Sintra mountains amid the forests of the Sintra-Cascais Natural Park.
+Famed for its colourful and elaborate 19th-century villas and palaces, it was popular summer destination with Portuguese royalty.
+Looking like somewhere from a Disney film, the elements of gothic, Egyptian and Renaissance styles and cobbled streets made Sintra the first centre of European Romantic architecture.

 Pena Palace, Sintra